flyinglightspeck/aruco-pose-estimation/README.md

 module supports variety of fiducial marker libraries, including ArUco, AprilTag, STag, abd custom 4-point marker (4 bright markers arranged in 3d with a dark background).

+Raspberry Pi Camera Module 3, ArdCcam Mini 16MP IMX519, CrazyFlie AiDeck Camera are supported.

+Position estimations are computed in realtime and can be broadcast over UDP socket.

 Some modules of this software is partially base on [this repository](https://github.com/GSNCodes/ArUCo-Markers-Pose-Estimation-Generation-Python).

 # Requirements